-Is it true that Japan bought broken glass in the USSR for wooden boxes?
+Is it true that Japan bought broken glass from the USSR for wooden boxes?

-According to several publications on the Internet, Japan exported glass fragments from the Soviet Union to subsequently make furniture from wooden containers.
-We checked if there is evidence of this story.
+According to several Internet publications, Japan exported glass shards from the Soviet Union to later make furniture from wooden containers.
+We checked to see if there is evidence for this story.

-The materials common on the Internet describe the unusual trading scheme between Japan and the USSR: supposedly an Asian country purchased tons of broken glass in the Soviet Union, which were then dumped into the sea, and the real purpose of the transaction was to receive containers - boxes made of quality wood that were sent to Japanese furniture factories.
-Such publications can be found, in particular, on the website about design and technology Novate.ru, portal Rambler Weekend And the resource "Reporter".
-Published at the end of May 2021 on YouTube a video of this unusual deal for two and a little month Sicked Almost 1 million views.
-Users of social networks did not deprive such publications - posts in "VKontakte" And Facebook Tens and hundreds of likes are typed.
+Materials distributed on the Internet describe an unusual trade scheme between Japan and the USSR: supposedly the Asian country purchased tons of broken glass from the Soviet Union, which was then dumped into the sea, and the real purpose of the transaction was to obtain containers - boxes made of high-quality wood, which were sent to Japanese furniture factories.
+Similar publications can be found, in particular, on the website about design and technology Novate.ru, portal Rambler Weekend and resource "Reporter".
+Published late May 2021 on YouTube video about this unusual deal in just over two months dialed almost 1 million views.
+Users of social networks did not deprive such publications of attention either - posts in "VKontakte" And Facebook get tens and hundreds of likes.

-For about four years, judging by the search results on the Internet, the story of the sale of broken glass in Japan was practically not interested in anyone.
-But in mid -August 2018, several sites wrote about her with an interval of several days, and then users of social networks picked up the topic.
-I launched this wave, apparently, the Anews resource - there is a publication appeared Previously of other sites, August 7.
-Note that in this case, the narrative is somewhat different from the Pikabu set by the user.
-A fragment about the purchase of broken glass itself was called a “legend”, which many people from the USSR “remembered for a long time” and “remembered for a long time,” and the explanation of the boxes to represent almost a serious discovery.
-Many publications that appeared over the next few days, either literally or largely coincided with the stated Anews.
-In subsequent years, this story from time to time again surfaced on some Internet resources and social networks, but in the chronological sense not so concentrated.
-Note that they do not tell about unusual trade in any authoritative source either in Russian or in English.
+For about four years, judging by the results of Internet searches, the story about the sale of broken glass to Japan was of almost no interest to anyone.
+But in mid-August 2018, several sites wrote about it within a few days, and then the topic was picked up by social network users.
+Apparently, this wave was started by the ANews resource - there is a publication there appeared earlier than other sites, August 7.
+Note that the narrative is somewhat different from that presented by the Pikabu user.
+The fragment about the purchase of broken glass itself began to be called a “legend”, which “many people from the USSR remember” and “was considered a fiction for a long time”, and the explanation about the boxes was considered almost a serious discovery.
+Many publications that appeared over the next few days either verbatim or substantially coincided with what ANews reported.
+In subsequent years, this story resurfaced from time to time on some Internet resources and social networks, but in a chronological sense, not so concentrated.
+Let us note that the unusual trade is not talked about in any authoritative source, either in Russian or in English.

-And in the case of the original publication on Pikabu, and in the case of subsequent retelling to the media in history about the tricky plan of Japanese furniture producers, there are practically no specifics.
-From these texts we cannot find out when such deliveries were passed, what were their volumes, by what logistics chain the fragments were delivered, on the basis of which agreements or agreements were sold, which furniture factory processed boxes, etc. Often a significant lack of details indicates that we are doing either very distorted or completely fictional information.
+Both in the case of the original publication on Pikabu, and in the case of subsequent retellings in the media, there is practically no specificity in the story about the cunning plan of Japanese furniture manufacturers.
+From these texts we cannot find out when such deliveries took place, what their volumes were, through what logistics chain the fragments were delivered, on the basis of what contracts or agreements the sales were carried out, what furniture factory processed the boxes, etc. Often, such a significant lack of details suggests that we are dealing with either highly distorted or completely fictitious information.

-Despite the explicit drawback of hooks, we will try to assess the likelihood of the events checked.
-To begin with, in the second half of the 20th century, the USSR was one of the largest wood suppliers to Japan - the country's economy developed violently after the Second World War, and its own resources Not enough.
-According to the official Japanese statisticssince 1961, the USSR delivered to the country at least 1 million m3 wood annually.
-Deliveries reached a peak in 1973 (more than 9 million m3), then, due to the crisis, they began to gradually decline, but even by the beginning of the 1990s they exceeded 4 million m3.
-It is unlikely that in such a situation, the Japanese for some reason needed a difficult scheme for the purchase of wooden boxes.
+Despite the obvious lack of clues, let's try to assess the likelihood of verifiable events.
+Let's start with the fact that in the second half of the 20th century, the USSR was one of the largest suppliers of wood to Japan - the country's economy developed rapidly after the Second World War, and its own resources wasn't enough.
+According to official Japanese statistics, since 1961, the USSR supplied the country with at least 1 million m3 wood annually.
+Deliveries peaked in 1973 (more than 9 million m3), then, due to the crisis, they began to gradually decline, but even by the beginning of the 1990s they exceeded 4 million m3.
+It is unlikely that in such a situation the Japanese would for some reason need a complex scheme for purchasing wooden boxes.

-The explanation of how the received boards planned to be used is no less suspicious.
-As follows from the audited publications, the Japanese made furniture from them, but the data from the country of the rising sun is refuted.
-For the production of furniture, the Japanese preferred North American wood, while the Soviet was used mainly in construction and processed into packaging materials.
-How asserted The analyst of Hiroaki Kakizawa, this was due to the fact that Soviet exporters did not always comply with the terms of the contract - supplied boards or trunks of not the sizes and forms that were needed, or completely sent the recipients the materials of insufficiently good quality.
+The explanation about how the resulting boards were planned to be used looks no less suspicious.
+As follows from verified publications, the Japanese made furniture from them, but data from the Land of the Rising Sun is refute.
+For the production of furniture, the Japanese preferred North American wood, while Soviet wood was used mainly in construction and processed into packaging materials.
+How claimed analyst Hiroaki Kakizawa, this was due to the fact that Soviet exporters did not always comply with the terms of the contract - they supplied boards or trunks of the wrong sizes and shapes that were needed, or even sent materials of insufficiently good quality to recipients.

-According to the authors of publications that have appeared on the Internet since 2018, the Japanese allegedly caused not just boxes, but the material from which they were made was a cedar.
-Let us leave aside the question of how justified to make a container to transport broken glasses from such valuable wood, and turn to the history of the Soviet forest industry.
-Since the late 1950s in the USSR, cutting of cedar pines has been seriously limited, and by 1989-practically Forbidden.
-These trees are much more active used in the workpiece of cedar nuts than in the manufacturing industry.
+As the authors of publications appearing on the Internet since 2018 clarify, the Japanese were allegedly particularly interested not just in the boxes, but in the material from which they were made—cedar.
+Let's leave aside the question of how justified it is to make containers for transporting broken glass from such valuable wood, and turn to the history of the Soviet timber industry.
+Since the late 1950s in the USSR, the cutting down of cedar pines was seriously limited, and by 1989 - almost prohibited.
+These trees are much more active were used in the procurement of pine nuts than in the manufacturing industry.

-Summing up, we evaluate the verified messages as extremely implausible.
-The cunning scheme for the purchase of broken glass (and actually wooden boxes) from the USSR is not reported in authoritative sources and scientific research.
-The written fixation of this story occurred only a few years ago - it is suspicious that no one talked about it either in Soviet times or for two and a half decades after the collapse of the USSR.
-Finally, the validity of such a deal causes serious doubts - the Soviet Union and so delivered a lot of wood to the Japanese for several decades.
+To summarize, we rate the verified messages as highly implausible.
+The cunning scheme to buy broken glass (actually wooden boxes) from the USSR is not reported in authoritative sources or scientific research.
+The written recording of this story occurred only a few years ago - it is suspicious that no one told about it either in Soviet times or for two and a half decades after the collapse of the USSR.
+Finally, the validity of such a deal raises serious doubts - the Soviet Union had already supplied the Japanese with a lot of wood for several decades.

 Фейк